Art for free..? Um, no. Where did this perception come from that art is some kind of throw-away?

 We want to make a living, just like everyone else.
 You may be surprised to know that most serious artists don’t even dream about getting rich – we dream about not having to do anything else except use the talents we were born with to buy groceries.
 You know why?
 When we force ourselves to do other things for extended periods of time, we die a little more inside the longer we do them.
 Art both comes from the soul and feeds it in return and we need nothing else to be recharged in that way.

 And outside of it being gifted to you?
-You should expect to pay for it.
+Expect to pay for it.